evanx/bashbin/redis-scan/readme.md

 We should of course rather use `SCAN` (and `SSCAN` et al).
 Where the first line returned is the cursor for the next iteration.

-Herewith a sample bash script to `SCAN` keys from Redis.
+Herewith a sample bash script to `SCAN` keys from Redis: https://github.com/evanx/bashbin/blob/master/redis-scan/scan.sh

 This is a useful template for bash scripts that perform the following use-cases:
 - pruning e.g. deleting keys according to their TTL or other logic